royledford/royledford.github.io/_posts/2017-06-01-why-you-should-blog-as-a-tech-professional.md

 ---
 layout: post
-title:  "Wy you should blog as a professional!"
+title:  "Why you should blog as a professional!"
 date:   2017-06-01 09:11:03
 categories: blog
-tags: [blog]
+tags: [blog, writing]
 ---
 I've recently started blogging, in fact this is my first real blog post.
 I have written some posts previously for companies that I have worked at, but those were specific to that company.
 I've never done it for my own personal benefit however.